 - how to invest your tax refund

-- suzy ormon what to spend your tax refund on
+- where to spend your tax return

 - spending a tax refund

-- spend or save your tax refund
+- prioritizing my tax refund

 Don't Miss: Credit Card Deals